All students who want to apply for optometry schools in the US, Canada, and Puerto

 schools do not require a bachelor’s degree, we strongly recommend students complete their degree program.

 OAT & GPA

 Take the Optometry Admission Test (OAT) when you have finished the necessary coursework.
-The OAT is administered year around at Prometric Test Centers ( at the U, the Testing Center is located at SSB 490, ph.
+The OAT is administered year around at Prometric Test Centers (at the U, the Testing Center is located in SSB 490, ph.
 801-581-7310).
 Taking the exam by spring will enable you to apply at the beginning of the application cycle.

 The OAT is divided into four sections:

 It takes about 4.5 hours, including one break.
-The cost of the test includes score reports for to up to 5 schools (you have to pay an additional fee per school.)
-Average OAT score in 2008 for entering students to Optometry schools was 333 (in the range from 200-400).
+The cost of the test includes score reports for to up to 5 schools (you have to pay an additional fee per school).
+The average OAT score in 2008 for entering students to Optometry schools was 333 (in the range from 200-400).
 The score must be sent directly to your designated schools.
-The exam can be taken unlimited times but you must wait for at least 90 days between testing dates.
+The exam can be taken unlimited times, but you must wait for at least 90 days between testing dates.
 Optometry schools will consider the four most recent scores and total number of exams you have attempted.
 The best strategy is to prepare thoroughly and take the OAT once.